-Symptoms Major causes Remedies Left and right operating levers do not move smoothly Insufficient grease on the left and right operating levers • Grease the levers.
-Refer to page 5-62.
+Symptoms Major causes Remedies Left and right operating levers do not move smoothly Insufficient grease on the left and right operating levers Grease the levers.
+Refer to page 5-65.
 Travel levers, blade lever and pedals do not move smoothly Insufficient grease on travel levers, blade lever and pedals Grease the levers and pedals.
-Refer to page 5-62 Operation of hoe attachment, dozer blade, auxiliary hydraulics, slewing or Safety lock lever is raised (locked) • Lower (release) the safety lock lever.
-Refer to page 2-62. traveling is not possible. • Fuse is blown Replace the fuse.
+Refer to page 5-65.
+Operation of hoe attachment, dozer blade, auxiliary hydraulics, slewing or traveling is not possible.
+Safety lock lever is raised (locked) Fuse is blown Lower (release) the safety lock lever.
+Refer to page 2-60 Replace the fuse.
 Refer to page 6-6.
-Digging force is insufficient Hydraulic oil level too low Add to the specified level.
+Digging force is insufficient Hydraulic oil level too low • Add to the specified level.
 Refer to page 5-22.
-Hydraulic oil is not warm enough Perform the warm-up.
-Refer to pages 3-10 to 3-11. • Air cleaner is clogged Clean the air cleaner.
-Refer to page 5-36.
-Hydraulic oil is not of suitable type Replace the hydraulic oil.
-Refer to page 5-53.
+Hydraulic oil is not warm enough • Perform the warm-up.
+Refer to pages 3-8 to 3-10.
+Air cleaner is clogged • Clean the air cleaner.
+Refer to page 5-38.
+Hydraulic oil is not of suitable type • Replace the hydraulic oil.
+Refer to page 5-55.
 Traveling is not possible or not smooth Stones or foreign objects are stuck • Remove the foreign object.
 Machine veers to the right/left Stones or foreign objects are stuck • Remove the foreign object.
 Crawler belt tension is faulty.
 Check and adjust (ask your sales or service dealer).
 Refer to pages 5-26 to 5-27.
 Travel speed cannot be changed • Fuse is blown Replace the fuse.
 Refer to page 6-6.
-Slewing is not possible or not smooth Insufficient grease on slew bearing Grease the bearing.
+Slewing is not possible or not smooth Insufficient grease on slew bearing • Grease the bearing.
 Refer to page 5-28.
 Hydraulic oil temperature is too high Hydraulic oil level too low Add up to the specified level.
 Refer to page 5-22.

 Symptoms Major causes Remedies Starter motor turns but engine does not start Insufficient fuel Add fuel.
-Refer to page 5-21.
-Air in fuel system • Bleed air.
-Refer to page 6-8.
-Water in fuel system • Drain water.
-Refer to page 5-29. • Fuel is frozen. • Warm the fuel pipe with hot water or wait until the ambient temperature becomes high.
-Engine control system is faulty.
+Refer to page 5-21. • Air in fuel system • Bleed air.
+Refer to page 6-9.
+Water in fuel system Drain water.
+Refer to page 5-29. • Fuel is frozen. • Warm the fuel pipe with hot water or wait until the ambient temperature becomes high. • Engine control system is faulty.
 Adjust or repair (ask your sales or service dealer). • Fuel line is faulty.
+Adjust or repair (ask your sales or service dealer). • Preheating device is faulty.
 Adjust or repair (ask your sales or service dealer).
-Preheating device is faulty.
-Adjust or repair (ask your sales or service dealer).
 Crawlers come off Crawlers too loose Check and adjust (ask your sales or service dealer).
 Refer to pages 5-26 to 5-27.
 Engine exhaust is white or bluish • Excessive engine oil • Adjust to the specified level.
-Refer to page 5-19.
-Insufficient engine warm-up.
+Refer to page 5-19. • Insufficient engine warm-up.
 Perform the warm-up operation.
-Refer to page 3-6.
-Engine control system is faulty.
+Refer to page 3-5. • Engine control system is faulty.
 Adjust or repair (ask your sales or service dealer). • Fuel line is faulty.
 Adjust or repair (ask your sales or service dealer).
 Prolonged idling (approx. two hours or more) Increase the engine RPM and check for smoke.
 Poor fuel Replace the fuel.

-Symptoms Major causes Remedies Engine exhaust is occasionally black Air cleaner is clogged • Clean the air cleaner.
-Refer to page 5-36.
+Symptoms Major causes Remedies Engine exhaust is occasionally black Air cleaner is clogged Clean the air cleaner.
+Refer to page 5-38.
 Engine control system is faulty.
 Adjust or repair (ask your sales or service dealer). • Fuel line is faulty.
 Adjust or repair (ask your sales or service dealer). • Clogging in the exhaust line.
-Adjust or repair (ask your sales or service dealer). • DPF is faulty.
 Adjust or repair (ask your sales or service dealer).
-Irregular noise is produced from the engine Low quality fuel is being used Replace the fuel. (combustion or mechanical noise) Engine is overheating Refer to "If the engine overheats" on page 6-3.
+Irregular noise is produced from the engine Low quality fuel is being used • Replace the fuel. (combustion or mechanical noise) Engine is overheating Refer to "If the engine overheats" on page 6-3.
 Damage inside the muffler Replace the muffler.
 For replacement, ask your sales or service dealer.